Hecate2/zk-principle/README.md

 - *s*(*x*)=(*x*−2)(*x*−3)(*x*−4)(*x*−5)/((1−2)(1−3)(1−4)(1−5))+3(*x*−1)(*x*−3)(*x*−4)(*x*−5)/((2−1)(2−3)(2−4)(2−5))+5(*x*−1)(*x*−2)(*x*−4)(*x*−5)/((3−1)(3−2)(3−4)(3−5))+7(*x*−1)(*x*−2)(*x*−3)(*x*−5)/((4−1)(4−2)(4−3)(4−5))+114514(*x*−1)(*x*−2)(*x*−3)(*x*−4)/((5−1)(5−2)(5−3)(5−4))

-Just unbracket everything, and you'll get the succinct yet crazy s(x).
+Just unbracket everything (or use a [Lagrange polynomial calculator online](https://planetcalc.com/8680/)), and you'll get the succinct yet crazy s(x).
 You can think about the original s(x) above to know how I **constrained** it with the array [1, 3, 5, 7, (?)]

 For ZKP, the core of the problem here is not that s(5)==9 or s(5)==114514, but that:

 - I know a secret polynomial s(x) such that s(1)==1, s(2)==3, s(3)==5, s(4)==7

+The joke is that no restriction for the 5th number is provided at all.
 In other words, the **constraint** of the problem is the 4 beginning items of the array.
 And the constraint is always public (otherwise nobody knows about the problem being solved).
 Then, using the ZKP process, I can prove that I know a secret number that follow the array 1, 3, 5, 7.

+#### Interpolation: finding a polynomial that goes across given points

+We need systematic methods to form a polynomial from points that it intersects, instead of using some crazy come-ups.
+Pedantically, we have the following systematic methods to go (just choose **one of** them):

+- Set of equations with unknowns (solve `d` equations for a polynomial across `d` points, with all coefficients of the polynomial unknown)
+- Lagrange interpolation (described in the example of [1, 3, 5, 7, (?)])
+- Newton polynomial
+- Neville's algorithm
+- FFT

+FFT is crucial for practical systems to be fast enough.
+We are not going to explain any of these methods further.
+Help yourself if you are interested.

 #### In programming: "proof of operation"